Fast constrained sampling in pre-trained diffusion models: Background

-For example, in the case of inpainting applications, matrix $\mA$ extracts a subsection of the pixels in image $\vx_0$ to be compared with a given target $\vy$.
-The estimated expected value of $\vx_0$ at the end of the chain is provided by the diffusion model as a nonlinear function $\hat{\vx}_0(\vx_t)$.
-Typically, these moves are gradient descent moves, i.e. moves of $\vx_t$ in the direction
+For example, in the case of inpainting missing pixels, the matrix $\mA$ extracts the subsection of the known pixels in image $\hat{\vx}_0$ to be compared with a given target $\vy$.
+The estimated expected value of $\vx_0$ at the end of the chain is provided by the diffusion model as a nonlinear function $\hat{\vx}_0(\vx_t)$ learned by the denoiser network during training.
+Typically, these moves are gradient descent moves, i.e. moves of $\vx_t$ in the direction of $-\ve_t$ where

+Note that we name the error signal $\ve$ as the (negative) direction of the gradient w.r.t. $\vx_0$ itself, and the $\ve_t$ is the matching move in the noisy $\vx_t$.

-Computation of the Jacobian $\mJ$ would be expensive both in memory and computation, so the gradient is computed using backpropagation through $C(\vx_t)$, and we show its mathematical form here for comparison with a different update we use in this paper.
-In \citet{chung2023diffusion} and \citet{chung2023prompt} for example, (several) gradient steps of this form are applied to $\vx_t$ at each step $t$ of generation before moving on to the next stage.
-As optimization of $\vx_t$ might reduce the total noise in the image below what the denoising at $t-1$ was trained for, the gradient steps moving $\vx_t$ towards optimizing $C(\vx_t)$ are combined with adding additional noise, which could also be seen as a form of stochastic averaging.
+The matrix $\mA^T$ inverses the operation of $\mA$ and can usually be computed for each task a-priori.
+Since computing the full Jacobian $\mJ$ is impractical, the gradient is instead computed using backpropagation through $C(\vx_t)$, which yields the direction $-\mJ^T\ve$. \citet{chung2023diffusion}, \cite{chung2023prompt}, for example, apply gradient steps of this form to $\vx_t$ at each step $t$ of generation before moving on to the next stage.
+As optimization of $\vx_t$ might reduce the total noise in the image below what the denoising at $t-1$ was trained for, the gradient steps moving $\vx_t$ towards optimizing $C(\vx_t)$ can be combined with adding additional noise, which could also be seen as a form of stochastic averaging, as done by \citet{yu2023freedom}.